watson-developer-cloud/swift-sdk/Quickstart.md

 <img src="./images/NewGroup.png" width="300">

 6) Select all the .framework files in the carthage/build/ios/ directory except for **Nimble**.
-Drag-and-drop into the frameworks group but please **make sure** to deselect copy items
+Drag-and-drop those files from Finder into the new "Frameworks" group inside of your project in XCode.
+When the dialog appears, **make sure** you deselect the option to copy items.
+This will create a reference to those Framework files without copying them.

 <img src="./images/frameworksInGroup.png" width="300">

-7) Select the project target and add **New Copy File Phase** available in Build Phases
+7) In XCode, select your project "WatsonSpeaks", then select your build target.
+In the "Build Phases" tab, add **New Copy File Phase**

 <img src="./images/BuildPhases.png" width="600">

-8) Add the frameworks to the Copy Files Phase
+8) Add all of the frameworks you added to XCode to the Copy Files Phase.

 <img src="./images/AddedCopyFiles.png" width="600">

-8) Add **import WatsonSDK** below import UIKit in the ViewController class
+8) Open your ViewController class and add **import WatsonSDK** under the import of UIKit.

-9) Add the code below to the viewDidLoad method in the ViewController class
+9) Add the code below to the ***viewDidLoad*** method in the ViewController class:

 ```swift
         var player: AVAudioPlayer?